-(a) What was the % throughput/latency change for the sysbench memory test with 2 containers vs 1? (b) What was the % runtime change for the stress-ng CPU with 2 containers vs 1?
+- (a) What was the % throughput/latency change for the sysbench memory test with 2 containers vs 1? - (b) What was the % runtime change for the sysbench memory test with 2 containers vs 1?

 To answer this question, use the formulas to PROVIDE the difference between runtime (CPU isolation), and latency/throughput (Memory isolation).